Matemaatikko/morphological-parser-finnish/README.md

 Incorrect bending (To be fixed)
 =============================
-- The following words have incorrect bending:
+- The following words have incorrect inflection:
   - hapan
   - jälsi
   - viedä
-- Some numerals have incorrect bending.
+- Some numerals have incorrect inflection.
 Example: 'kahdeksan'

 Missing properties (Upcoming)
 =============================
-- Bending of pronouns
+- inflection of pronouns
 - Possessive suffixes
 - Comparation of adjectives (Requires separation of adjectives from the list)
 - Clitics (Liitepartikkelit)